June 02, 2015

 Tochigi

-Tochigi(栃木)prefecture is in the Kanto(関東)region, famous for Nikko(日光)known for its grand temples and shrines.
+Tochigi(栃木)prefecture is in the Kanto(関東)region, famous for Nikko(日光)which is known for grand temples and shrines.

-Went there during my Golden Week Kanto trip in 2014.
-Spent a day roaming around Central Nikko, which is some bus stops away from Tobu Nikko or JR Nikko stations.
-It was very crowded then, and time spent at every attraction was doubled, especially for main attraction-- Toshogu Shrine(東照宮).
+I went there during my Golden Week Kanto trip in 2014.
+Spent a day roaming around Central Nikko, which is some bus stops away from Tobu Nikko and JR Nikko stations.
+It was very crowded then, and time spent at every attraction was doubled, especially for the main attraction-- Toshogu Shrine(東照宮).

-Toshogu Shrine is the mausoleum of Tokugawa Ieyasu.
-His rule of Japan was the start of Edo period.
-The mausoleum is very grand, thanks to his grandson Iemitsu.
+Toshogu Shrine is the mausoleum of Tokugawa Ieyasu(徳川家康).
+His rule in Japan marked the beginning of the Edo period.
+The mausoleum is very grand, thanks to his grandson Iemitsu(徳川家光).
 A lot of gold leaves and wood carvings were used, which is considered rare for shrines especially.

 There are 3 famous wood carvings-- the "see/speak/hear no evil monkeys", the "imagined elephants"(想像の象)and the "sleeping cat"(眠り猫).